gnome-terminator/docs/source/gettingstarted.rst

 terminal** is almost identical, except that it does not increase the size of the terminal font.

-When you are zoomed or maximised it is not possible to split terminals, or create new tabs, so the entries for those actions disappear from the menu.
-So too do the zoom and maximise options, and in their place is a **Restore all terminals** entry.
+When a terminal is zoomed or maximised the zoom and maximise options disappear, and in their place isa **Restore all terminals** entry.
 This will take you back to your windows original layout, and restore the font size if necessary.

 .. warning:: An outstanding issue is that sometimes the font size
              selected when zooming in can be a bit extreme.
 You can use